wmirecon/Visualizing_Gov_Nets/shiny/readme.md

 =======

-**Note**: If you wish to run the app from a browser, select the drop down menu (small black arrow) to the right of the 'Run App' button and select 'Run external'.
+**Note**: If you wish to run the app from a browser, in RStudio, select the drop down menu (small black arrow) to the right of the 'Run App' button and select 'Run external'.
 For v2 and later, I **strongly** recommend opening in a browser, as this is necessary to support all of the interactive map's features.

 If you find you need to install any other packages, they can always be installed with: